yarrikseelight/TheEngineersNotebook/README.md

 # 📝 The Engineers Notebook

-Built while learning the basics of Django:
+Built while learning the basics of Django in 2022-2023:

 ✨ **Key Features**:
 - 🖥️ **Views & URLs**: Dynamic routing with Django!